dmfed/termtools/README.md

 I hope you might find **termtools** useful.
 Any feedback is welcome.

 I'm planning to freeze all function signatures in v1.0.0.
-It will be released under compatibility promise.
 Until then some functions signatures might change and I'm also considering adding and/or removing some stuff.